uasal/uasal.github.io/_pages/facilities.md

 Steward Observatory is a partner and home to a wide range of world-class observatories, among these are the Large Binocular Telescope and 6.5m aperture telescopes located in both the northern and southern hemispheres.
 For details see our [observatories page](observatories.md).

+### Computing Additional following UA computing resources are available to the PI:
+**Lilla** UASAL dedicated Lambda Scalar with  8$\times$  GPUs (H100 NVL, 94GB) and 192 cores  (2x AMD EPYC 9654).
+Lilla runs Ubuntu.
+**Puma** - UA shared HPC (with 94 cores and 512 GB of memory per node), GPU nodes (with Nvidia V100) and two high-memory nodes (3 TB).
+Local scratch storage increased to ~1.4 TB.
+Puma runs on CentOS 7.
+Each UA investigator (faculty or research faculty) is allocated  150,000 CPU-hours per month.
+**HPC To be named** - UA shared HPC Upgrade _Scheduled to come on line Dec.
+2026_: 13,136 CPU Cores,  40x H200 GPUs.